 One important thing to note: Many sites list this editor as a free WYSIWYG editor, but when I tested it, it required the purchase of CoffeeCup Visual Editor to get WYSIWYG support.
 The free version is a very nice text editor only.

 This editor scored as well as Eclipse and Komodo Edit for Web Designers.
 It ranks fourth because it didn’t rate as highly for Web Developers.
-However, if you are a beginner to Web design and development, or you’re a small business owner, this tool has more features appropriate to you than either Komodo Edit or Eclipse.
-More »
+However, if you are a beginner in Web design and development or a small business owner, this tool has more features appropriate to you than either Komodo Edit or Eclipse.

 One concern I do have about Aptana is the lack of updates that the company has done over the past few years.
-Their website, as well as their Facebook and Twitter pages, announce the release of version 3.6.0 on July 31, 2014, but there have been no announcements since that time.
+Their website and Facebook and Twitter pages announced the release of version 3.6.0 on July 31, 2014, but there have been no announcements since then.

-While the software itself tested great during initial research (and it was originally placed 2nd in this list), this lack of current updates must be taken into consideration.More »
+While the software itself was tested extensively during initial research (and it was originally placed 2nd in this list), this lack of current updates must be considered.

 NetBeans IDE is a Java IDE that can help you build robust Web applications.

-Like most IDEs, it has a steep learning curve because it doesn’t often work in the same way thatweb editors work.
+Like most IDEs, it has a steep learning curve because it doesn’t often work the same way web editors work.
 Once you get used to it you’ll find it very useful, however.

-The version control feature included in the IDE is especially useful for people working in large development environments, as is the developer collaboration features.
-If you write Java and web pages this is a great tool.
+The version control feature included in the IDE is especially useful for people working in large development environments, as is the developer collaboration feature.
+If you write Java and web pages, this is a great tool.

 Microsoft Visual Studio Community

-Microsoft Visual Studio Community is a visual IDE to help web developers and other programmers get started creating applications for the Web, mobile devices and the desktop.
+Microsoft Visual Studio Community is a visual IDE to help web developers, and programmers start creating applications for the Web, mobile devices, and the desktop.
 Previously, you may have used Visual Studio Express, but this is the latest version of the software.
-They offer a free download, as well as paid versions (that include free trials) for Professional and Enterprise users
+They offer a free download and paid versions (including free trials) for Professional and Enterprise users.

-BlueGriffon is the latest in the series of Web page editors that started with Nvu, progressed to Kompozer and now culminates in BlueGriffon.
-It is powered by Gecko, the rending engine of Firefox, so it does a great job of showing how work would rendered in that standards-compliant browser.
+BlueGriffon is the latest in the series of Web page editors that started with Nvu, progressed to Kompozer, and now culminates in BlueGriffon.
+It is powered by Gecko, the rending engine of Firefox, so it does a great job of showing how work would be rendered in that standards-compliant browser.

-BlueGriffon is available for Windows, Macintosh and Linux and in a variety of languages.
+BlueGriffon is available for Windows, Macintosh, Linux, and various languages.

-This is the only true WYSIWYG (what you see is what you get) editor that made this list, and as such it will be more appealing for many beginners and small business owners who want a more visual way to work as opposed to a purely code-focused interface.
+This is the only true WYSIWYG (what you see is what you get) editor that made this list.
+As such, it will be more appealing for many beginners and small business owners who want a more visual way to work than a purely code-focused interface.

-Bluefish is a full-featured HTML editor that runs on a variety of platforms, including Linux, MacOS-X, Windows, and more.
+Bluefish is a full-featured HTML editor that runs on various platforms, including Linux, MacOS-X, Windows, and more.

-The latest release (which is 2.2.7) fixed some of the bugs found in previous versions.
+The latest release (2.2.7) fixed some bugs in previous versions.

 Bluefish is primarily a code editor, not specifically a Web editor.
-This means that it has a lot of flexibility for Web developers writing in more than just HTML, however, if you’re a designer by nature and you want more of a web-focused or a WYSIWYG interface, Bluefish may not be for you.
+This means it has a lot of flexibility for Web developers writing in more than just HTML.
+However, Bluefish may not be for you if you’re a designer by nature and want more of a web-focused or a WYSIWYG interface.

-Emacs is found on most Linux systems and makes it easy for you to edit a page even if you don’t have your standard software.
+Found on most Linux systems and makes it easy to edit a page even if you don’t have your standard software.

-Emacs is a lot more complicated some other editors, and so offers more features, but I find it harder to use.
+Emacs is a lot more complicated than other editors, offering more features, but I find it harder to use.

-This editor, whose latest version is 25.1 which was released in September 2016, can be intimidating to anyone who isn’t comfortable writing plain HTML in a text editor, but if you are and your host offers Emacs, it is a very powerful tool.
+This editor, whose latest version is 25.1, released in September 2016, can be intimidating to anyone who isn’t comfortable writing plain HTML in a text editor.
+Still, if you are and your host offers Emacs, it is a very powerful tool.

-In the case you do not want to play with the codes you can build and edit your site easily using one of our WordPress themes.
+If you do not want to play with the codes, you can easily build and edit your site using one of our WordPress themes.